-Focus of the National Working Group
+Focus of the National Model of Care

-The Working Group’s task was to design a specialist model of care.
+The Working Group’s task was to design a specialist Model of Care.
 The terms of reference encompassed both the strategy for and operation of a specialist perinatal mental health service for Ireland taking into account:

-- The interests of women, infants and their families
+- The interests of women, infants and their families.

-- Relevant national and international research and evidence based practice and standards
+- Relevant national and international research and evidence based practice and standards.

 - Relevant national and international policy documents and reports.